marcmylemans/marcmylemans.github.io/_posts/2026-06-22-home-server-now-what-5-things.md

 ### What's the difference between VM.Allocate and the other VM permissions in Proxmox?

 `VM.Allocate` is the privilege that lets a user *create* (or remove) virtual machines.
 The other `VM.\*` privileges, like config, power management and snapshots, only let a user manage VMs that already exist.
-So a role with the config privileges but without `VM.Allocate` can run and tweak existing VMs but can't create new ones. `\[VERIFY: current Proxmox privilege names]`
+So a role with the config privileges but without `VM.Allocate` can run and tweak existing VMs but can't create new ones.

 ### Why does my fresh Proxmox install fail to update?

 Most likely it's still pointed at the enterprise repository, which needs a paid subscription.
 Switching to the no-subscription repository fixes it for home use.
-This is the single most common "it won't update" issue on a new install. `\[VERIFY: current repo configuration steps]`
+This is the single most common "it won't update" issue on a new install.

 ### What's the best way to document a home server?